-One of the best preserved cave chambers in group, considered to be the most splendid Buddhist vihara in India.
-Possibly created to be a imperial cave of king Harishena.
+One of the best-preserved cave chambers in the group, considered to be the most splendid Buddhist vihara in India.
+Possibly created to be an imperial cave of king Harishena.
 Paintings look fresh and are not damaged by sooth – thus it is possible that this cave was not used by monks.

 Some details though have perished such as portico with two pillars seen in photographs from the 19th century.
-Cave can be entered through three doorways, two windows are located between doorways.
+The cave can be entered through three doorways, two windows are located between doorways.

-The facade of cave is adorned with elaborate, exquisite carvings depicting scenes from life of Buddha.
+The facade of the cave is adorned with elaborate, exquisite carvings depicting scenes from the life of Buddha.
 Porch still contains remnants of murals which once covered most of the spacious porch.

 Main hall is some 6 m high with a shrine located at the rear wall.
-Shrine contains statues of seated Buddha.
+The shrine contains statues of seated Buddha.
 There are cells along the walls of the main hall.